Chiller: Use in industry

-In industrial application, chilled water or other coolant liquid from the chiller is pumped through process or laboratory equipment.
+In industrial applications, chilled water or other coolant liquid from the chiller is pumped through process or laboratory equipment.
 Industrial chillers are used for controlled cooling of products, mechanisms and factory machinery in a wide range of industries.
-They are often used in the plastic industries, injection and blow molding, metal working cutting oils, welding equipment, die-casting and machine tooling, chemical processing, pharmaceutical formulation, food and beverage processing, paper and cement processing, vacuum systems, X-ray diffraction, power supplies and gas turbine power generation stations (see Turbine inlet air cooling#Vapour compression chiller), analytical equipment, semiconductors, compressed air and gas cooling.
-They are also used to cool high-heat specialized items such as MRI machines and lasers, and in hospitals, hotels and campuses.
+They are often used in the plastic industries, injection and blow molding, metalworking cutting oils, welding equipment, die-casting and machine tooling, chemical processing, pharmaceutical formulation, food and beverage processing, paper and cement processing, vacuum systems, X-ray diffraction, power supplies and gas turbine power generation stations (see Turbine inlet air cooling#Vapour compression chiller), analytical equipment, semiconductors, compressed air and gas cooling.
+They are also used to cool high-heat specialized items such as MRI machines and lasers in hospitals, hotels, and campuses.

 Chillers for industrial applications can be centralized, where a single chiller serves multiple cooling needs, or decentralized where each application or machine has its own chiller.
 Each approach has its advantages.
 It is also possible to have a combination of both centralized and decentralized chillers, especially if the cooling requirements are the same for some applications or points of use, but not all.

 Chilled water is used to cool and dehumidify air in mid- to large-size commercial, industrial, and institutional (CII) facilities.
 Liquid chillers can be liquid-cooled, air-cooled, or evaporatively cooled.
 Water or liquid-cooled chillers incorporate the use of cooling towers which improve the chillers' thermodynamic effectiveness as compared to air-cooled chillers.
 This is due to heat rejection at or near the air's wet-bulb temperature rather than the higher, sometimes much higher, dry-bulb temperature.
 Evaporatively cooled chillers offer higher efficiencies than air-cooled chillers but lower than liquid-cooled chillers.